Remote Streaming Program

 Regular season competition is presented via the remote-streaming program.
 The first collegiate organization to use onsite cameras fed back to a remote site (the league office in Bridgeport, Pa.) with announcers calling the games hundreds – if not a thousand – miles away from the competition, the program is the preeminent means of video content distribution in the sport of water polo.

-Established during the Spring of 2017, the CWPA Remote Streaming program was initiated to help member teams get their events streamed to a broad audience.
+Established during the Fall of 2016, the CWPA Remote Streaming program was initiated to help member teams get their events streamed to a broad audience.
 Due to the number of events each weekend across the country, the challenge of getting these events streamed was noticed by the CWPA.
 Working with streaming provider Stretch Internet, the league was able to create remote streaming kits and establish a program that allows water polo games to be broadcasted globally without the league staff needing to travel to each site every weekend.

 Overall, the CWPA Multimedia Department works with each host site’s team leadership and school contact to determine the logistics for getting the event streamed (i.e., facility layout, information technology (IT) requirements, equipment shipping address, etc.).
 Once it is determined the host site has the proper Ethernet Connection for the streaming efforts, the league’s Multimedia Department works on finding a camera operator to operate the gear the day of the event.
 All the gear needed to stream is provided by the league and shipped to each institution the week of their event.
 For the third season the CWPA’s Remote Streaming Program now features a remote announcer on each broadcast.
 These individuals watch the game feed across the country and at the CWPA League Office to create the final broadcast product that goes out to viewers on The CWPA Network which features play by play announcing, graphics and league video elements.